Crotalus: Reproduction

 The genus Crotalus is ovoviviparous, giving birth to live young.
 The basic lifecycle of many Nearctic species has been known for quite some time.
 Females at an age of 26 months undergo vitellogenesis as they enter their third hibernation, mate the following spring, and give birth later in September or October.

 Several variations to this basic cycle occur.
 In North America, the females of some species store sperm in their oviducts for at least eight months, and the males (all species of which undergo spermatogenesis during the summer) store sperm in the vas deferens for at least a year.
 Thus, species that store sperm for a shorter duration mate in the spring and store sperm in the vas deferens, while those that do so for a longer duration mate in the fall and store sperm in the oviduct over the winter, after which fertilization occurs the following spring.
 In addition, species that occur further north, where weather is colder during much of the year and the feeding and growing season is short, may reproduce only every other year or less.
 Those found in central and southern Mexico or the tropics have reproductive cycles that correspond mostly with the rainy season.

 Venom

 Two main hemotoxic effects are caused by rattlesnake venom.
-First, zinc-containing metalloproteases act upon capillary endothelial cells to cause platelet aggregation and hemorrhage.
+First, zinc-containing metalloproteases act upon capillary endothelial cells to inhibit platelet aggregation and hemorrhage.
 Second, the platelet antagonist crotalin creates a severe bleeding effect as it binds to the surface proteins, blocking aggregation.

 Neurotoxic effects may also be caused by rattlesnake venom.
 These effects vary by species, and within species by population.